-SLS3717, Peer Tutoring, is a one-credit course designed as a learning opportunity for any student interested in exposure to issues regarding targeted learning assistance.
-This course provides training in various areas related to peer tutoring for both group and individual tutoring and is applicable across disciplines.
-Course content will be analyzed through the exploration of contemporary theory, group activities, readings, lectures, class discussions, and online assignments.
-Critical inquiry, tutoring 'best practices,’ and service learning will play important roles throughout the semester.
-Please email Dr. Barry at firstname.lastname@example.org if you are interested in enrolling in this course.
+SLS 3717is a one credit course designed as a learning opportunity for students working for the Peer Assisted Study Sessions (PASS) program, primarily in the role of PASS Leader.
+This course exposes students to issues regarding targeted peer learning assistance by providing training in various areas related to peer learning assistance, and is applicable across disciplines.
+Course content will be analyzed through the exploration of contemporary theory, group activities, readings, lectures, class discussions and online assignments.
+Critical inquiry, peer instructional ‘best practices,’ and service learning will play important roles throughout the semester.
+Please email Dr. Agama at firstname.lastname@example.org if you are interested in learning more about this course.

 SLS 3140, Academic Success Strategies for Transfer Students

 SLS 3140 is a 1-credit course (12 weeks) designed for transfer students who have experienced challenges adjusting to the academic expectations of the research university.
 In an interactive environment primarily consisting of group work, discussion, and creativity, students will reflect on previous behaviors and assumptions, gain skills in classroom success strategies, and will seek out positive educational experiences that will contribute to their academic enrichment, campus engagement, and career development.

 Instructors of this course will engage with students during and after class in innovative learning forums, faculty networking opportunities, study groups, and one-on-one consultations.
 Class sizes are kept at 19 to ensure a more personal and individualized experience.